bholladay/github-is-awesomeness/README.md

 Now you should have all necessary Python software installed.

-For further convenience you should install [observr](https://github.com/kevinburke/observr/)

 ## Usage

 In order to build your presentation you will create and manipulate files in the `source` folder.
-If you want to use Jinja templates to split up your presentation, it would be cool to render the template into the `presentation` folder every time you change something.

-In order to run the file system watcher, execute:

-    ./source-watcher.sh

-If you don't want to use the file system watcher, you can trigger a build via
+You can trigger a build via

     fab build